 The CPS established the Victor Marchessault Advocacy Award to honour individuals or organizations who have made outstanding contributions to Canada’s children and youth at the local, provincial, or national level.
 Presented every two years, this award recognizes the diverse ways that Canadians help make life better for children and youth.

 The award is presented during the CPS Annual Conference.
-The recipient is awarded a commemorative plaque and a $1,000 donation will be made to a Canadian charity of the recipient’s choice.
+The recipient is awarded a commemorative plaque and a $1,000 prize.
 Recipients also receive a complimentary one year membership to the CPS.

 About Dr. Victor Marchessault

 Many will remember Dr. Victor Marchessault as the leader of the CPS, where he served as Executive Vice-President from 1964 to 1997.
 Still others knew him as an infectious disease scholar and recall his skills and warmth as a clinician.
 An unwavering advocate for children and youth, his contributions to paediatrics in Canada were far-reaching.

 He established the CPS as a political force, with advocacy successes on issues such as vitamin D in milk, fluoride in water, seatbelts for children and safety caps on drug containers.
 He was also instrumental in the introduction of universal measles vaccination for infants in the late 1960s.